chenasraf/sofmani/docs/installer-configuration.md

             linux: linux/amd64
         ```

+    - `opts.skip_if_unavailable`: Whether to skip the installation/update if the Docker daemon is
+      not running.
+Defaults to false (so it will fail the installer)

 ## Installer Examples

 All of these examples should be usable, but don't count on them being maintained.
 Why not look at